andremarinha/andremarinha.github.io/_pages/about.md

   - /about.html
 ---

-I am a social scientist based at [NOVA FCSH](https://www.fcsh.unl.pt/), in Lisbon, Portugal, and a researcher in [HOME - How Members of Parliament in Africa Represent Their Constituencies](https://project-home.pt/).
+I am a doctoral student based at [NOVA FCSH](https://www.fcsh.unl.pt/), in Lisbon, Portugal and a researcher in [HOME - How Members of Parliament in Africa Represent Their Constituencies](https://project-home.pt/).

 My research interests lie on the intersection between the study power, protest and political representation/s, with a focus on Sub-Saharan Africa.